2020 Show and Exhibit Calendar

-June – Ozark Heritage Show & Broadfoot Collection Exhibit
+May 28 – June 28: Ozark Heritage Show & L.L.
+Broadfoot Collection Exhibit

 This exhibit is the one-time-of-the-year that the museum displays its L.L.
 Broadfoot collection, a series of charcoal drawings and oil paintings depicting the people, places, and history of the Ozarks.

-August 1 – 24 – Welcome to the Wilderness: The History of Hunting, Fishing and Trapping in the Pioneer Ozarks
+August 6 – August 30: Welcome to the Wilderness: The History of Hunting, Fishing and Trapping in the Ozarks

-The 44th Annual Fall Art Show Competition brings artists from all over the Ozarks region to submit paintings for this annual juried art show.
+The 45th Annual Fall Art Show Competition brings artists from all over the Ozarks region to submit paintings for this annual juried art show.
 Prizes will include, but are not limited to, the overall Best of Show, 1st, 2nd, & 3rd in each category and Honorable Mention Prizes.
 There will also be Memorial Awards, Purchase Awards, Artistic Encouragement Awards, and a People’s Choice Award.
-To complete your entry form online, click here.